ibm-cloud-docs/satellite/ts-satconfig-cluster-access-error.md

 # Why does the list of Kubernetes resources not show up or update after registering my cluster with {{site.data.keyword.satelliteshort}} Config?
 {: #satconfig-cluster-access-error}

+Resolve issues where Kubernetes resources do not appear or update after registering a cluster with {{site.data.keyword.satelliteshort}} Config.
+{: shortdesc}

 When you register a cluster to use with {{site.data.keyword.satelliteshort}} Config, you do not see the cluster resources show up in the resources list.
 Even though you subscribe the cluster to a configuration, no Kubernetes resources are created or updated in the cluster.
 {: tsSymptoms}